What is Child Abuse?

 Neglect – not getting enough food or shelter, lack of supervision, not getting medical or mental health care, not being taken to school

-For the most part, a “child” is considered a person who is 18 or younger.
-It might differ for some states that make 19 the age of adulthood.
+Typically a "child" is considered a person who is 18 or younger, although it might differ for some states.

 Who Can I Talk to About Abuse?

 The simple answer is a trustworthy adult.
-Rack your brain for an adult in your life that you wouldn’t mind talking to about a serious topic.
-That’s your ticket.
 Here are some examples:

 - a school counselor or a professional counselor outside the school